zzolo/data-visualization-newsroom-presentation/README.md

-# Data Journalism
+# Data Visualization in the Newsroom

-A presentation for a data journalism class.
+A simple presentation about using data visualization in the newsroom and helpful tools.

 ## Install